venpopov/intentional-incidental-ltm-paradox/README.md

 Contains experimental software, data and analysis code for the results reported in:

-Popov, V. & Dammes, H. (2021).
+Popov, V. & Dames, H. (2021).
 Intent Matters: Resolving the Intentional vs Incidental Learning Paradox in Episodic Long-term Memory

 ## IMPORTANT!!!